enrico404/SearchEngineForDblp/README.md

-# dblpSearchEngine
+# DblpSearchEngine

 my personal search engine for the dblp database. \
 in development...

-# testing
-move the file "test.xml" to the parent directory of the project folder

-# how to use
+# Testing
+the application is tested on windows 10, but linux should be also supported...

-language supported:
+# Language supported:

 f-t-s : ([field:] search-pattern) \
 search-pattern : keyword | “phrase” \